 University of Florida in Gainesville, FL

-3. The George Washington University in Washington, D.C.
+George Washington University in Washington, D.C.

-U.S. News & World Report ranked The George Washington University tied as the 54th-best national university in 2015.
-The university offers a master's degree program for physician assistants in which students attend some classes with other aspiring health science professionals, such as medical or nurse practitioners.
+The university offers a physician assistant master's degree program, in which students attend some classes with other aspiring health science professionals, such as medical or nurse practitioners.
 Students take classes and rotate among both inpatient and outpatient settings, which may allow for specialized practical experiences in emergency medicine and surgery, obstetrics and gynecology, pediatrics or long-term care, among other areas.

 Top Physician Assistant Programs

 |King's College||Offers a 5-year accelerated Bachelor of Science/ Master of Science in Physician Assistant Studies program||Wilkes-Barre, PA|

 |Seton Hall University||Joint Bachelor of Science in Biology and Master of Science in Physician Assistant program||South Orange, NJ|

-|University of Iowa||Ranked second among physician assistant programs by U.S. News & World Report||Iowa City, IA|
+|University of Iowa||Ranked second among physician assistant programs by U.S. News & World Report in 2017||Iowa City, IA|

 |University of Utah||One of the oldest programs for physician assistants in the U.S.||Salt Lake City, UT|